 It’s designed for long-term performance.
 NCFI’s formulations resist washout and maintain support under repeated loading.

-Injection depths can vary based on soil conditions, type road surface such as concrete or asphalt and rehabilitation required.
+Injection depths can vary based on soil conditions, type of road surface such as concrete or asphalt and rehabilitation required.
 Injection depths can range from 3 feet to depths of 20 feet plus in some cases.

 NCFI polyurethanes are effective for repairing faulting joints, slab rocking, and settlement induced by inflow and infiltration from underground infrastructure below the roads.
 The injection process can stabilize soils and road base materials as well as address inflow and infiltration issues with underground infrastructure preventing future soil loss.